gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 # 🧬 Under Construction
-Data driven empirical landmark analysis Analysis
+Data driven empirical landmark analysis

 Hypothesis: The only purely factual, empirical analysis is conditional on survival to vaccination (or to a landmark day).
 <br>Everything else requires counterfactual modeling.